alexeyinkin/eb-1a/2-petition/README.md

 - You can use high-level reusable pieces of content and formatting.
   A good example is the formatting of quotes.
-  My command for inserting a quote gives you compile-time guarantee that you don't forget to link an exhibit at the end.
+  My command for inserting a quote gives you a compile-time guarantee that you don't forget to link an exhibit at the end.
-- You store your images and included PDFs as external files so nothing can be accidentally deleted or over-compressed.
+- You store your images and the included PDFs as external files so nothing can be accidentally deleted or over-compressed.
 - PDFs prepared separately (like forms)